clawpack/doc/doc/topo.rst

 equal to the coarse cell value.
 This is crucial in maintaining the ocean-at-rest steady state, for example.

+.. warning:: Some changes were made in version 5.5.0 that affect how topofiles with `topo_type in [2,3]` are interpreted for files with a header specifying `xllcorner` and `yllcorner`.
+   This may cause computed results to differ from previous results using the same topofiles if the header contains this specification.
+   See :ref:`grid_registration` for more details on this `llcorner` registration.
+   The description below has been modified to use `lower` registration, equivalent to `llcenter` registration.

 The recognized topotypes are:

   **topotype = 1**